vkoldus/newsframe/README.md

 <div id="newsframe" style="display:block; width:0px; height: 0px;" >
 </div>
 ```

+The endpoint accepts following query parameters which are used to find the div and overwrite its styling once the content is loaded:

+-   **id** - Id of the div which will be filled with content.
+-   **width** - Set the div's style width to this value if there is any content.
+Default is 100%.
+-   **height** - set the div's style height to this value if there is any content.
+Default is 150px;
+-   **className** - set the div's class name that can be then use for further styling.
+Default is 'com.x.newsFrame'.
+-   **headline** - set the text inside the leading headline of the content.
+Default is 'News'.

 3. The **/json** endpoint simply provides the channel data as json, if the client comes from the desired location.
 The callers can then process the data as they desire.
 This is a basis for integration 2.